 Knowing how to write a treatment is a skill that can improve your script and your marketing chances.
-It is one step after the list of scene stage and before the first draft of the script.
+It is one more step after the list of scenes stage and before the script’s first draft.

 What is a script treatment?

-Marketing – The treatment is your primary marketing tool.
+- Marketing – The treatment is your primary marketing tool.
 Its purpose is to help the reader visualize the film.
-Producers need to read hundreds of scripts a day.
-They don’t have time for that.
-That’s why many producers will ask you to hand them treatment before you hand them the script.
+Producers need to read hundreds of scripts a day, but they don’t have time, so they will ask you to hand them a script treatment before you hand them the script.
 If they like the treatment, they’ll ask you for the script.

-A great writer’s tool – I recommend writing the treatment before you start working on the script.
-The treatment will make you focus on the main story, without the scenes and the dialog that might hide the problems with the story.
-Using a treatment will save you a lot of time you can waste on a bad script.
+- A great writer’s tool – I recommend writing the treatment before you start working on the script.
+The treatment will make you focus on the main story without the scenes and the dialog that might hide the problems with the story.
+Using a treatment will save you much time you can waste on a bad script.
 Eventually, if your introductory story isn’t working, the audience will not like your script.

 How long should the script treatment be?

 There are many opinions as to how long the treatment should be.
-It should be somewhere between 1-25 pages.
+It should be somewhere between 1 and 25 pages.
 Now, I know the last sentence didn’t help you very much, but it depends on the kind of treatment you write, the kind of writer you are, and the purpose of the treatment.
-The general rule for all types of treatments is to keep it as short as possible without being too vague.
+The general rule for all script treatments is to keep it short as possible without being too vague.
 You don’t need to write every detail of the film.
-When you are getting too deep into the details, you might find yourself getting lost.
-Stay focus on the main story.
-You can also write about the sub-plots in the treatment, but make sure they are staying sub-plots.
+When you are getting too deep into the details, you might get lost.
+Stay focused on the main story.
+You can also write about the sub-plots in the treatment, but make sure they stay sub-plots.
 Please don’t go too deep into them.

 I’m going to give you a few tips that will help you write the best treatment you can have, but before that, I want to go through with you as to what are the first steps you should take when planning to write a treatment:

-When approaching writing a treatment, the first thing you need to do is work on your story premise.
-An apparent premise will help you to stay focused on the backbone of your story.
-Write your premise on a little note and keep looking at it while you are writing the treatment.
+- When approaching writing a treatment, you first need to work on your story premise.
+An apparent premise will help you stay focused on your story’s backbone.
+Write your premise on a small note and keep looking at it while writing the treatment.

-A good title for the film is also an excellent way to stay focused on the central theme.
-Please make sure the title is expressing the script’s main idea and what genre it is.
+- A good title for the film is also an excellent way to stay focused on the central theme.
+Please make sure the title expresses the script’s main idea and what genre it is.

-Write an outline.
+- Write an outline.
 An outline is a list of the main events in your story.
 Focus only on the plot when you do that.
-Write the story while focusing on the main events of the plot and the sub-plots.
+Write the story while focusing on the plot’s leading events and the sub-plots.
 Make it about one paragraph for each event.
 Try to make it up to 5 to 10 pages for a feature film.
 Read each event out loud and try to imagine it in the film.

-Now, try to tell your story in one or two sentences.
+- Now, try to tell your story in one or two sentences.
 This stage is essential in understanding your story.
-If you understand your story well, it will save you time when you are writing the treatment.
-If you are having trouble with that, then there is something wrong with your story.
+If you understand your story well, it will save you time writing the treatment.
+If you are having trouble with that, there is something wrong with your story.

-Your next step is to make a list of the scenes of the film in chronological order.
+- Your next step is to make a list of the film’s scenes in chronological order.
 Write only one sentence to describe each scene.
-Some writers like to write the scenes in cards so they can play with their order.
+Some writers like to write the scenes on cards so they can play with their orders.